Elections to the MCR Committee

 General points about being on the committee

-- You enjoyed getting involved in Freshers week events and MCR stuff since then and want to get more involved this time round.
+- You enjoyed taking part in Freshers’ week events and MCR stuff since then and want to get more involved this time round.

-- You like organising parties etc.. and want to get more involved in the College, learn the names of the porters/chefs, get keys to the cellars, dine at high table and ride in the Master's porsche...
+- You like organising parties etc. and want find out more about the college, learn the names of the porters/chefs, get keys to the cellars, dine at high table...

-- You fancy meeting a whole new bunch of people and get dragged to lots of events kicking and screaming.
+- You fancy meeting a whole new bunch of people and getting dragged to lots of events kicking and screaming.

 - You think you can do better than the outgoing MCR committee.

-- You like standing up and making a pratt of yourself in front of 120 people.
+- You like standing up and making a fool of yourself in front of 120 people.

 - You just want points on the CV.